webprofusion/certify-docs/docs/deployment/tasks/exchange.md

 As a summary that process is:

-In Certify The Web, running on the same server where Exchange is installed:
+In the app, running on the same server where Exchange is installed:
 - Select *New Certificate*
 - Add your required domains to your certificate, for instance `mail.contoso.com` and `autodiscover.example.com`
 - On the *Authorization* tab, confirm how you will complete the domain validation process (DNS or HTTP).
 Http validation is the default and is usually the easiest to complete.
-For http validation to work all names on your certificate must resolve to the server where you are running Certify The Web and TCP port 80 must be open.
+For http validation to work all names on your certificate must resolve to the server where you are running *Certify Certificate Manager* and TCP port 80 must be open.
 - Click *Test* to check basic configuration and connectivity, then click "Request Certificate" to begin the certificate request process.
 - If your certificate request is successful the certificate will now be stored in the local machine certificate store and you can proceed to configuring Deployment Tasks to install the certificate on your Exchange server.